bufbuild-ru/docs/docs/generate/managed-mode/index.md

 ### Precedence rules

 If a managed mode option has both `override` and `disable` specified, `disable` takes precedence and `override` settings won't be applied.
-For options that set package prefixes or suffixes, this means that disabling the base option (such as `go_package`) also disables any overrides that set a prefix or suffix.Some of managed mode's options allow you to extend a file option by adding a prefix and/or suffix in addition to modifying it directly, like `go_package` and `go_package_prefix`.
+For options that set package prefixes or suffixes, this means that disabling the base option (such as `go_package`) also disables any overrides that set a prefix or suffix.

+Some of managed mode's options allow you to extend a file option by adding a prefix and/or suffix in addition to modifying it directly, like `go_package` and `go_package_prefix`.
 If a file matches multiple rules that modify the same option (`go_package` in this case), then the last one specified is applied.
 For example, if you set both Go options like this, only the `go_package_prefix` value is applied because they're both trying to modify `go_package`:

 ::: info Both Go options set